Eschatologue/CM_wiki/docs/class/ranger/broodweaver.md

 ***Woven Mail (Cost: Any)***

-:   After you take damage, you can take a :rsc-r: **Reaction** to expend one or more *Threadling Die*, roll them, and reduce the damage dealt to you equal to the numbers rolled.
+:   After you take damage, you can take a **:rsc-r: Reaction**{ .rsc } to expend one or more *Threadling Die*, roll them, and reduce the damage dealt to you equal to the numbers rolled.

 ### Level 7: Aspect of Strands